-Students teach classmates how to use between one-four webtools (depends upon enrollment) at the weekend Google Hangout.
-Each takes about ten minutes and includes a screencast (or annotated screenshots) showing how to use the webtool.
-Student also posts an example of the webtool project and the screencast/ screenshots to a community board (on the wiki) as a resource for classmates.
+Students teach classmates how to use one webtool each week during the weekend Google Hangout.
+Each takes about ten minutes and includes a summary, pros and cons, educational applications, step-by-step how-to details, and a sample.
+This may be presented as a screencast (or annotated screenshots).
+Student also posts an example of the webtool project and the screencast/ screenshots to a community board as a resource for classmates.